Landscape Worker Injury Attorney in Boston

 Landscaping is a dangerous business.
 Landscapers and other outdoor workers often sustain serious injuries working with power tools or in falls from trees or ladders.
 Statistics show that approximately 200 landscape workers die from on-the-job injuries each year.

-The attorneys at the Law Offices of Jeffrey S. Glassman understand how devastating such an injury can be to you and your family.
+The attorneys at the Jeffrey Glassman Injury Lawyers understand how devastating such an injury can be to you and your family.

 If you’re a landscape worker who’s been seriously injured while performing the duties of your job, we encourage you to contact our law firm for a free consultation.
 Our skilled and knowledgeable attorneys are pros when it comes to handling work injury claims and recovering maximum compensation for our clients.